gphotosuploader/gphotos-uploader-cli/README.md

 $ gphotos-uploader-cli init
 ```

-> Default configuration folder is `~/.config/gphotos-uploader-cli` but you can specify your own folder using `--config /my/config/dir`.
+> Default configuration folder is `~/.gphotos-uploader-cli` but you can specify your own folder using `--config /my/config/dir`.
 Configuration is kept in the `config.hjson` file inside this folder.

 You must review the [documentation](.docs/configuration.md) to specify your **Google Photos API credentials**, `APIAppCredentials`.
 You should tune your `jobs` configuration also.

 ## Run
 Once it's configured you can start uploading files in this way:
 ```
-$ gphotos-uploader-cli
+$ gphotos-uploader-cli push
 ```

 ### First time run